DW Logo Action Alert

 PLEASE SEND A LETTER to all the federal political party leaders right now calling for key government accountability changes (See Addresses set out below).

-The following SAMPLE LETTER provides a brief summary of the 90 loopholes that will continue to exist even if all 30 of the measures in the so-called "Accoutnability Act" are implemented.
+The following SAMPLE LETTER provides a brief summary of the 100 loopholes that still exist even after all 30 of the measures in the so-called "Accountability Act" of 2006 have been implemented.

 To be most effective, please use the SAMPLE LETTER only as a model for writing your own letter, and please note that sending a letter by mail or fax is much more effective than sending an email.